-The first birthday party theme is polka dots, with an emphasis on coordinating fabrics in shades of pink, purple, green, teal and yellow.
-I made invitation and decorations for the big day including fabric bunting banners and tissue paper pom poms.
-I wanted Katie to have adorable party hats to celebrate the big day (and to take adorable first birthday pictures) but I wanted to make them extra special.
-(This is the baby of my good friend Seventeen we are talking about!)
+The first birthday party theme is polka dots, with an emphasis on coordinating fabrics in shades of pink, purple, green, teal, and yellow.
+I made invitations and decorations for the big day including fabric bunting banners and tissue paper pom-poms.

 I decided to pump up traditional party hats with patterned fabric and shredded yarn pom-poms.
-The hats turned even better than I imagined.
 They’re just as adorable as traditional party hats but are elevated to a new level by the fabric.
 They look so crisp and expensive!

 - Free printable pattern